 OM 662 - Product Development and Technology Management

-PAPP 505 - Introduction to Public and Nonprofit Administration
+PAPP 505 - Introduction to Public Administration

 Previous coursework deemed substantially similar to DS 520, if completed with a grade of "B" or better, may qualify to exempt students from that course.
 Exempt courses must be replaced with other approved courses in the degree program.